 The Flames Annual Meeting is an annual one-day symposium targeting hot topics of relevance to society and the place of statistics and methodology therein.
 Prominent speakers from academia, non-profit and industry, as well as policy makers will share their insights.
-The morning session will begin with keynote lectures and concludes with a debate around the core subject and a networking lunch.
+The morning session will begin with keynote lectures and concludes with a debate around the core subject.
 The afternoon session is reserved for a workshop catering specifically for young researchers on selected topics.